Guillermo-Leal/Nicestart/README.md

-This **repository** is the creation of a page done in Juan de la Cierva School for the DAM2º education Images of the pages that are being created while working on this proyect:
+This **repository** is the creation of a page done in Juan de la Cierva School for the DAM2º education.

+Images of the pages that are being created while working on this proyect:

 Login page: